A Universal Quantum Computer From Relativistic Motion

 where $\E_\phi$ is a quantum channel that introduces decoherence due to entanglement between the qubits and the field and $\hat{U}_\tc{c}$ is a unitary that entangles different qubits, given by

 where $\Delta_{ij}$ are parameters that depend on retarded propagation of the qubit interaction regions through the field.
 These usually behave proportionately to the quotient of the interaction time of the qubits with the field and their spatial separation.
 A key assumption for the entangling unitary to act significantly between the qubit pairs is that $|\lambda^2 \Delta_{ij}| \sim 1$.
 This can be accomplished whenever the qubits' interaction regions are in causal contact for enough time, which allows the field to generate a sufficient amount of entanglement between the qubits.
 This couples all qubits simultaneously to the field, yielding a globally entangling unitary on all $N$ qubits.
-The unitary $\hat{U}_\tc{c}$ can be thought of as a weighted version of the M\o lmer-S\o rensen gate~\cite{1999PhRvL..82.1835M,1999PhRvL..82.1971S,2000PhRvA..62b2311S}.